Mouhammad-kharboutli/isPalindrome/README.md

 ## Capability
 This API coming with the following capability:

-A. Requsest Targeting all phrases
+A. Requsest targeting all phrases

       o Submit/post messages